knative/docs/serving/samples/helloworld-ruby/README.md

    * Network programming to create a route, ingress, service, and load balance for your app.
    * Automatically scale your pods up and down (including to zero active pods).

-1. To find the URL and IP address for your service, use kubectl to list the ingress points in the cluster:
+1. To find the IP address for your service, use `kubectl get svc knative-ingressgateway -n istio-system` to get the ingress IP for your cluster.
+If your cluster is new, it may take sometime for the service to get asssigned an external IP address.

     ```shell
-    kubectl get ing
+    kubectl get svc knative-ingressgateway -n istio-system

-    NAME                        HOSTS                                                                                   ADDRESS        PORTS     AGE
+    NAME                     TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                                      AGE
-    helloworld-ruby-ingress   helloworld-ruby.default.example.com,*.helloworld-ruby.default.example.com   35.232.134.1   80        1m
+    knative-ingressgateway   LoadBalancer   10.23.247.74   35.203.155.229   80:32380/TCP,443:32390/TCP,32400:32400/TCP   2d

+    ```

+1. To find the URL for your service, use
+    ```
+    kubectl get services.serving.knative.dev helloworld-ruby  -o=custom-columns=NAME:.metadata.name,DOMAIN:.status.domain
+    NAME                DOMAIN
+    helloworld-ruby     helloworld-ruby.default.example.com
     ```

 1. Now you can make a request to your app to see the result.
 Replace `{IP_ADDRESS}` with the address you see returned in the previous step.

     ```shell